Tight Last-Iterate Convergence of the Extragradient and the Optimistic Gradient Descent-Ascent Algorithm for Constrained Monotone Variational Inequalities: Introduction

 \\

+We resolve this open problem by providing the tight last-iterate convergence rate of EG and OGDA under arbitrary convex constraints.
 Indeed, the same problem has not been answered even for two-player zero-sum games, arguably one of the most basic monotone and Lipschitz VIs.\footnote{A two-player zero-sum game can be specified by its payoff matrix $A\in \mathbb{R}^{\ell\times m}$.
-It is a special case of the convex-concave saddle point problem, where $\X=\Delta^\ell$ , $\Y=\Delta^m$ ($\Delta^k$ denotes the $k$-dimensional simplex), and the function $f(x,y)=x^\top A y$.} \cite{korpelevich_extragradient_1976} and~\cite{facchinei_finite-dimensional_2007} prove that the last iterate of EG converges to a solution of the monotone and Lipschitz VI, but do not provide any upper bound on the rate of convergence.
-Prior to our work, the only setting where an upper bound on the rate of convergence exists is when the problem is unconstrained, i.e., $\Z=\mathbb{R}^n$ \citep{golowich_last_2020, gorbunov_extragradient_2021}.
-Determining the last-iterate convergence rate of EG in the constrained setting has been posed as an open question in several recent works~\citep{wei_linear_2021,gorbunov_extragradient_2021,golowich_tight_2020,hsieh_convergence_2019}.
-We resolve this open problem by providing the tight last-iterate convergence rate of EG under arbitrary constraints.\\
+It is a special case of the convex-concave saddle point problem, where $\X=\Delta^\ell$ , $\Y=\Delta^m$ ($\Delta^k$ denotes the $k$-dimensional simplex), and the function $f(x,y)=x^\top A y$.} Prior to our work, the only setting where an upper bound on the rate of convergence exists for either EG or OGDA for solving general Lipschitz and monotone VIs is when the problem is unconstrained, i.e., $\Z=\mathbb{R}^n$,~\citep{golowich_last_2020,gorbunov_extragradient_2021, golowich_tight_2020}.\\

 \\